The Greatest NBA Players Of All Time -- Ranked, 50-1

 His near-annual battles with Bird for the championship drove the league to heights of popularity it had never known before.
 His five championships cemented him as one of the greatest players to play the game.

 At 6-foot-9, Johnson was the biggest point guard that had ever graced the basketball court until the Sixers’ Ben Simmons came along.
-The Lakers playmaker ran the offense with a love for the game that was rarely seen and he orchestrated Showtime to perfection on the way to five championships in nine Finals appearances.
-He also led the 1988-89 Lakers to the first back-to-back championship in 20 years.
-Since then, back-to-back championships and three-peats became commonplace.
+The Lakers playmaker ran the offense with a love for the game that was rarely seen, and he orchestrated Showtime to perfection on the way to five championships in nine Finals appearances.

 Johnson retired from the game prematurely in 1991 at 32 years old after contracting HIV.
 Who knows how much more he could have accomplished had he played five or more seasons?